pozzito/pozzito-android/README.md

 First parameter is application context.
 Next two parameters are API KEY and APP ID parameters.
 Last parameter is boolean which enables or disables logging.

-When the information about your user becomes available to you (for example when your user logs in into your app), you can provide those informations with following method:
+When the information about your user becomes available to you (for example when your user logs in into your app), you can provide those information with following method:

     UserParams userParams = new UserParams.Builder()
     	.firstName("First Name")
     	.lastName("Last Name")
     	.email("mail@maildomain.com")
+    	.organiztion("Organization example")
 		.build();

     PozzitoSdk.getInstance().createUser(userParams);

+You are also able to pass external id as a parameter while creating new user.

+    PozzitoSdk.getInstance().createUser(userParams, "externalId");

 If you don't know any information about your user (for example, if your app do not require login), you can create anonymous user: